jdhao/blog_source/centos_nvim_install_use_guide_en.md

 [^1]: Vim was first released in 1991.
 Its predecessor is Vi, born in 1978.
 [^2]: Developers would send a patch to Bram.
 Bram will review it and then merge it on GitHub if he thinks the patch is ok.
 [^3]: Check [here](https://jdhao.github.io/2018/10/16/tmux_build_without_root_priviledge/) on how to build the latest version of tmux from source.
+[^4]: For Windows, the config directory is different.
+Open neovim and run command `:echo stdpath('config')` to find the exact directory.